jepras/source-graph/PROJECT_OVERVIEW.md

 ### 1. Research New Items
 1. Enter item name, type, and creator in Research Panel
 2. AI generates influence proposals across macro/micro/nano levels
-3. Review and select relevant proposals
+3. **Switch to Canvas Research for document-based exploration and refinement**
+4. In Canvas mode, review, edit, and refine sections of the research document
+5. Select relevant influences and save to the graph
-4. Ask follow-up questions for deeper analysis
+6. Ask follow-up questions for deeper analysis
-5. Save confirmed influences to database
+7. Save confirmed influences to database

 ### 2. Explore Existing Graph
 1. Search for items in the database